Yes, I'm aware of all the latest "studies"

 all of a sudden you will see the studies show benefits of early spay/neuter :)

-What is undeniable is our Altered pups mature to 11-15 years of age
+What is undeniable, is our pups that have been Altered at 6-7 weeks of age

 without any health issues from early spay/neuter, and we prove this on our web page,